ROTARY CLUB of VANCOUVER HEARING FOUNDATION

-This year's ride, once again, raised over $165,000.
+Last year's ride raised over $169,000.
 168 Riders and Participants joined us for a glorious day and a mountain of fun in Harrison Hot Springs.
 Every year is another step forward as we help the development of new technologies, new clinical procedures and teaching techniques.

 Please Help Us Bring Back the Sounds of Life!

 Here are 5 Things Everyone Should Know About Hearing Loss

 JOIN US AGAIN ON SUNDAY, JULY 9TH, 2017

 You can register for the Bike-A-Thon 2017 on-line at Register On-Line after January 1st, 2017.
 Riders must be 13 years of age or older.
 Helmets are required by law.
 Online registration will require acceptance of the waiver plus your name, address and email, banquet and transportation requirements.

 After you register you will have a personal web page where you can monitor your progress, email friends for support and solicit new riders.
 Just Login here and enter your email address and password you created when you registered.

 As a Donor you can Pledge to a Rider On-Line

 As a Rider you have two options: